-- Designated TRCA and Metrolinx staff to sign and execute the final SLA. - TRCA staff to provide monthly invoices in accordance with the stipulations in the SLA. - TRCA staff to continue to deliver plan review and compensation coordination services in

-- TRCA staff to work with Metrolinx to develop virtual training programs for Metrolinx and ProjectCo. that overview SLA, planning and technical deliverables at a cost to be borne by Metrolinx as stipulated in the SLA. - TRCA staff to prepare annual reports to the BOD regarding VPR letters issued to Metrolinx or ProjectCo., and on natural heritage and SAR compensation projects completed by TRCA.
+- Designated TRCA and Metrolinx staff to sign and execute the final SLA. - TRCA staff to provide monthly invoices in accordance with the stipulations in the SLA. - TRCA staff to continue to deliver plan review and compensation coordination services in accordance with the terms of the SLA. - TRCA staff to work with Metrolinx to develop virtual training programs for Metrolinx and ProjectCo. that overview SLA, planning and technical deliverables at a cost to be borne by Metrolinx as stipulated in the SLA. - TRCA staff to prepare annual reports to the BOD regarding VPR letters issued to Metrolinx or ProjectCo., and on natural heritage and SAR compensation projects completed by TRCA.